RunLLM/gitbook/example-workflows/quickstart-tutorial.md

 ---
 ### Accessing Data

-The base data for our workflow is the [hotel reviews](https://docs.aqueducthq.com/integrations/aqueduct-demo-integration) dataset in the pre-built aqueduct_demo that comes with the Aqueduct server.
+The base data for our workflow is the [hotel reviews](https://docs.aqueducthq.com/integrations/aqueduct-demo-integration) dataset in the pre-built Demo that comes with the Aqueduct server.
 This code does two things -- (1) it loads a connection to the demo database, and (2) it runs a SQL query against that DB and returns a pointer to the resulting dataset.